-There are other things that we want to note about this Income Statement: for one, it is a "plan" template: the left-pointing blue arrow in the preceding image points to Cell E3, indicating Forecast (we will soon discuss how to change this "Slice" of the data); the downward arrow shows that in Column H we are looking at 2021 (H11), May (H12), Actual (H13) data, while Columns I and J (and onward through the year) indicate Forecast (I13, J13, etc.).
-The associated Accounts data in the rows below are blank, awaiting the forecast figures we might enter (also soon to be discussed).
+There are other things that we want to note about this Income Statement.
+For one, it is a "plan" template: the left-pointing blue arrow in the preceding image points to Cell E3, indicating Forecast (we will soon discuss how to change this "Slice" of the data); the downward arrow shows that in Column H we are looking at 2021 (H11), May (H12), Actual (H13) data, while Columns I and J (and onward through the year) indicate Forecast (I13, J13, etc.).
+The associated Accounts data in the rows from Column I onward are blank, awaiting the forecast figures that can be entered (also soon to be discussed).

-An image of the entire spreadsheet appears on the next page.
-As you can see, in rows there is a not list of the accounts one would expect to see in an income statement.
+A larger image of the spreadsheet appears below.
+As you can see, in Rows 15 - 54 there are the accounts one would expect to see in an income statement.
 (Keep in mind that these can be customized-i.e., by changing names and/or adding to the list).
-We will reference this image in the coming pages, including the fact that there are columns-Columns B and C (where the upside-down bracket appears)-for "driver" methods; also, that not only June 2021 onward, but also the entire next year-period (2022) year is available for forecast planning (these areas are boxed in red).
+We will reference this image in the coming pages, including the fact that there are columns-Columns B and C (where the upside-down bracket appears)-for "driver" methods; also, that not only for Jun - Dec 2021, but also the entire next year-period (2022, partially shown) is available for forecast planning (these areas are boxed in red).